The Cacao Industry Explained

 So what has been done to address these issues?

 With rising reports of exploitation of cacao farmers and child labour since the 1990s, several initiatives were developed to raise the standards of cacao farming.
 The Fairtrade Foundation and Rainforest Alliance, for example, outline strict guidelines around workers conditions, sustainability standards and require companies to pay a premium price intended to support farmers13–16.
-Despite this, no companies that have made pledges to pay farmers better, end child labour and improve workers’ conditions have made any significant changes5,8.
+Despite this, no companies that have made pledges to pay farmers better, end child labour and improve workers’ conditions have made any significant changes

 In 2009, Nestlé announced they would source Fairtrade certified cacao for its chocolate bars in the UK and Ireland, while launching their own scheme called the “Cocoa Plan”17.
 Despite this, Nestlé continues to source cacao through child labour, alongside major companies like Hershey and Mars18.
 In a similar fashion, Cadbury decided to drop their Fairtrade certification for their own scheme called “Cocoa Life”20.
 With large companies such as these abandoning these certifications for their own in-house schemes, people are concerned that more companies will opt for to create their own schemes and work in partnerships with NGOs, which could see a loss of consistent universal standards that was being developed with third-party certifications like Fairtrade.
 With these kinds of separate partnerships between companies and NGOs, there are also concerns of less transparency and accountability.